vikaschercadu/cs272-custom-env-a5-group10/README-sample.md

 ## RL Algorithm
 We use PPO.
 Briefly explain the category such as off-policy, policy gradient-based approach...
 Cite a paper.

+We are going to use the ray rllib implementation.
+Describe important parameters and configurations.

 ## Starting State [if applicable]
 <!-- See the Cart Pole Env example https://gymnasium.farama.org/environments/classic_control/cart_pole/ -->